waldher/dhl-intraship/README.md

 # Dhl::Intraship

 This is a simple gem to wrap the DHL Intraship SOAP Api.
-Note that currently only the simplest usecase is implemented:
+Note that currently only "national day definite shipment" usecases are implemented  (Sending, deleting and manifesting national day definite packages without any extra services.)
-Sending a national day definite package without any extra services.
+Booking a pickup is implemented as prototype, but not yet supported by DHL itself.

 ## Installation